-Consider starting with the Diploma in Engineering - refer to page 35 for more details.
+Consider starting with the Certificate in Science and Technology (see page 33) or Diploma in Engineering (see page 35).

 Your first year introduces you to the different fields of engineering and helps you better imagine what your future career as an engineer could look like.
 Most of your first-year courses are shared between the majors in this programme and the Bachelor of Engineering (Honours), making it easy for you to switch between our engineering degrees and majors.